Balancedsan/FTP_C/README.md

 ## Getting Started
 Clone or install the repo onto your local machine

-To run the server and client program on your local machine , run two terminals and go into the client directory mtftp and server directory myftpd to run the executable.
+To run the server and client program on your local machine , run two terminals and go into the client directory myftp and server directory myftpd to run the executable.

 The server program creates a daemon process , please ensure you kill the process after running the server or the program will continue to run on your machine